vaquierm/CNN_Sentence_Classification/README.md

     └── util
         └── results.py
 ```
-The `data/` folder holds the Moview Review and Subjectivity datasets. <br />
+The `data/` folder holds the Movie Review and Subjectivity datasets. <br />

 Any results are placed automatically in the `results/` folder.
 These results include confusion matrices, and loss and accuracy graphs. <br />